drsimonturega/Exploratory-Data-Analysis---Customer-Loans-in-Finance/README.md

 ## Code development

+### Retreive data
-### Extracting the loans data from the cloud
+Extracting the loans data from the cloud.
 Initaly the ```csv_check(self, csv_name)``` method checks if the loads data *.csv is present if not it downloads it from the database, infuture this could be devloped to check for updates.
 Code was written to connect to cloud AWS hosted database with a python scipt using the psycopg2/sqlalchemy libraries, from the database the "loans_payments" table is extracted to a df then saved as a *csv file.

  ![Alt](/init_img.png "__init_ magic method")

+### Check and convert columns to correct formats
+Taking the data frame extracted from the database this is an initial round of Visualising column data types.
+It involves Changing column types to a more usable format in columns where this can be anticipated and ensuring that columns are of the correct data type for example checking the categorical data column columns are categorical.
+This provides a dataframe that is ready for initial analysis.

+### Getting information from dataframe

 ### Examining data
 The ```loans_payment.csv``` is loaded to a data frame.

+### Final data analysis and visualisation

 ## Installation instructions